deepomicslab/CoMBCR/README.md

 >>            batch_size=32,
 >>            encoderprofile_in_dim=5000)
 >> ```
 >> This code returns numpy arrays for BCR embeddings and gene expression embeddings, and outputs "bcrembedding.csv" and "gexembedding.csv" in the specified output directory.
+>> Please note that these CSV files directly store the numpy arrays and, as such, do not include any "barcode" column.
+When reading these files, ensure that you do not specify any index column.
 > ### Parameters of CoMBCR
 >> | Parameter | Description |
 >> | ------------- | ------------- |